piegamesde/BlockMap/README.md

 ### GUI controls:

 - Mouse wheel to zoom in and out
-- Drag with the right mouse button to pan the view
+- Drag with the left mouse button to pan the view
-  - This will very likely change in the future
+  - ~~If you drag to the edge, the mouse will wrap around so you can drag indefinitely.
+Blender users will appreciate this~~
-  - If you drag to the edge, the mouse will wrap around so you can drag indefinitely.
-Blender users will appreciate this
+    - Currently broken, sorry
 - When loading a world, you can select either a world folder, a region folder or a single region file
 - You can only load remote worlds (from servers) if the server owner supports it.